Why Your Dentist Does X-Rays at a Dental Checkup

 Every year, patients get some amount of radiation from these resources.
 Part of the reason for that is that today’s X-ray devices have become highly advanced.
 These no longer put forth quite as much radiation.
 That makes it less risky.

-Check out what others are saying about our dental services on Yelp: Dental Checkup in Sacramento, CA
+Check out what others are saying about our dental services on Google: Dental Checkup in Sacramento, CA

 Get an X-ray at the next dental checkup